Splunk Security

 4. Keep Software Updated: Regularly update your operating system, antivirus software, and applications to ensure you have the latest security patches and protection against known vulnerabilities.

-Malware will endeavor to destroy backups, perform data exfiltration, and then corrupt the data.
-Once the Ransomware binaries have been executed, encryption starts its game over.
+Malware endeavors to destroy backups, perform data exfiltration, and corrupt the data.
+Once the Ransomware binaries have been executed, encryption starts over.

 Easy to evade; Malware is polymorphic.